-- 1 Base ratio and sensitivities are calculated post Italian back book transaction completed in the fourth quarter of 2022. - 2 Sensitivities are best estimate and reflect the impact on the pension plans in the UK.
+Base ratio and sensitivities as of October 1, 2022 are calculated reflecting the Italian back book transaction completed in the fourth quarter of 2022.
+2 Sensitivities are best estimate and reflect the impact on the pension plans in the UK.
 For the interest rate sensitivities, shocks are applied to the liquid part of the yield curve.
 Credit spreads (CS) include mortgages, including and excluding euro sovereign spreads.
-CS sensitivities of available capital includes departed to the vield for the production of the produc - include changes to the volatility adjustment applied to interest rate curves.
+CS sensitivities of available capital include changes to the volatility adjustment applied to interest rate curves.